Updated: December 19, 2025

 FPID Example

-FPID is only available for server tracking.
+FPID is available only for server-side tracking.

 Adobe Launch